bbauska/JS-jQuery-JSON/README.md

 <h2>Week 2 - JavaScript Objects</h2>

-We do a quick look at how the JavaScript language supports the Object-Oriented pattern.
+<p>We do a quick look at how the JavaScript language supports the Object-Oriented pattern.
-This is the second time we look at the OO pattern so we focus on the unique aspect of how JavaScript approaches OO.
+This is the second time we look at the OO pattern so we focus on the unique aspect of how JavaScript approaches OO.</p>

 <h5>4 videos</h5>